thinker007/languine/packages/react-email/README.md

 ## What is this?

-This is a lightweight i18n library for React Email.
-It is built on top of `i18n-js`.
+This is a lightweight i18n library for React Email built on top of `i18n-js`.

-Automatically included language files are in the `locales` folder.
+Language files are automatically included in the `locales` folder.

 ## How to use